 c.
 For California laws, use the Deerings General Index or the current Legislative Index.

 (Hint: For California laws on Education, search Schools.
 Teachers. and Education in the Index.)

 a.
 Check the Investigator Catalog for legislative histories on your topic.

 Do a KEYWORD search on: legislative history AND __(your subject)_, or just legislative history.

 You could also do a SUBJECT search on (topic) law and legislation.
 For instance, Educational law and legislation.
 You might click on Educational law and legislation United States, or Educational law and legislation United States History, which includes compilations on educational laws.

 b.
-Check the CIS Index Annual Legislative Histories of US Public Laws (1984-present, in the Government Publications area on the 3rd floor, west side of the big study area).
+Check the CIS Index Annual Legislative Histories of US Public Laws (1984-2009, in the Government Publications area on the 3rd floor, west side of the big study area).
 This provides a concise summary of the law, reports, bills, debate, hearings, and documents related to the law.

-d.
+c.
 Legislative Histories of Selected U.S. Laws on the Internet, part of the Law Librarians' Society of Washington, D.C.'s Legislative Source Book.